 A: If you decide on private clinics there’s also an exploitation problem.
 How can couples avoid being exploited and get the best value?

 T: It’s very difficult.
 The HFEA has not been able to tackle it.
 Patients are left to their own devices.
-The HFEA should take more responsibility in getting centres to be clearer, like put on their websites that the add-ons offered are not evidence based or accepted by main groups like Royal College of Gynaecologists.
+The HFEA should take more responsibility in getting centres to be clearer, like put on their websites that the add-ons offered are not evidence-based or accepted by main groups like the Royal College of Gynaecologists.

 A: So, it is down to the patients to do research and make an informed decision on what they know, how they feel and what their budget is.